Explicit 39: Where's Your Head At - Basement Jaxx

 13:43

-Ana: very fast oh that's perfect so they're just like this buoyant giant and they eat jellyfish but the
+So they're just like this buoyant giant and they eat jellyfish.

-Ana: very nutritious so they're just left alone to roam until they become gigantic sounds perfect
+So they're just left alone to roam until they become gigantic.

 14:03

-Ana: sounds absolutely perfect really seeing many arguments for saying that the boring uh the most
+I've seen many arguments for saying that the most boring animal is the sunfish.

-Nelly: who like 2000 indie music and that's so fine but that's perfect because like you if you leave them
+But that's perfect because like if you leave them alone,

 14:20

-Nelly: alone they either become massive and all-encompassing and like coldplay or they just fizzle out like oh
+they either become massive and all-encompassing and like Coldplay

 14:27